-Sudan commits persist, egregious and systematic violations of freedom of thought and expression; religious discrimination is prevalent, apostasy and blasphemy are most severely penalized, and the application of public order laws allowing floggings for undefined acts of “indecency” and “immorality”.
+Sudan commits persistent, egregious and systematic violations of freedom of thought and expression; religious discrimination is prevalent, apostasy and blasphemy are most severely penalized, and the application of public order laws allowing floggings for undefined acts of “indecency” and “immorality”.

 The 1991 Criminal Code allows for floggings for undefined honour-based offences, reputation and public morality issues.
 Public order laws further implement the 1991 Criminal Code’s prohibitions, where religiously-grounded morality laws and corporal punishments are imposed through the Public Order Regime with violations being subject to lashes or a fine, or both.